ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 ---

 copyright:
-  years: 2016, 2018
+  years: 2017, 2018
-lastupdated: "2018-09-26"
+lastupdated: "2018-10-13"

 ---

+{:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
+{:screen: .screen}
 {:codeblock: .codeblock}
-{:screen: .screen}
 {:pre: .pre}
+{:tip: .tip}

 # Mobile SDK
 {: #openwhisk_mobile_sdk}

 OpenWhisk provides a mobile SDK for iOS and watchOS devices that enables mobile apps to fire remote triggers and invoke remote actions.
 A version for Android is not available, so Android developers can use the OpenWhisk REST API directly.
 The mobile SDK is written in Swift 4 and supports iOS 11 and later releases.
 You can build the mobile SDK using Xcode 9.
 {: shortdesc}

 ## Add the SDK to your app